 All types of salmon are chock full of healthy Omega-3 fatty acids.

 Nutrition: Finally, let’s compare the nutritional value and contaminants of wild-caught salmon to farm-raised salmon.
-According to the highly trusted website, Authority Nutrition, the nutritional profiles of farm-raised and wild caught salmon differ quite a bit.
-Farm-raised salmon has a higher fat content (and therefore more calories), which makes sense given that farm-raised fish are more sedentary than wild ones.
-The
+The nutritional profiles of farm-raised and wild caught salmon differ quite a bit.
+According to Healthline, Farm-raised salmon has a higher fat content (and therefore more calories), which makes sense given that farm-raised fish are more sedentary than wild ones.
+The fat of the farm-raised salmon also has a higher ratio of Omega-6 fatty acid to Omega 3 fatty acid (Omega 3's are one great benefit of wild caught salmon).
+Wild salmon has slightly more calcium and iron, and the rest of their nutritional profile is similar.

-And even though the farm-raised salmon has more Omega 6’s than the wild, it is still an excellent source
+Healthline says that even though the farm-raised salmon has more Omega 6’s than the wild, it is still an excellent source for Omega 3 fatty acids.
+The protein level and amount of other nutrients is also very good compared to many other foods.

 Contaminants: Farm-raised salmon tends to be higher in contaminants than wild-caught salmon.
 One study found that the level of PCB’s, a known carcinogen, is up to eight times higher in farm-raised salmon vs. wild caught salmon, depending on where and how the fish is raised.

 Mercury levels seem to be about the same or maybe slightly higher in farm-raised salmon.
-Other trace minerals, such as cobalt, copper, and cadmium, have been found to be slightly higher in wild-caught salmon.
+Other trace minerals, such as cobalt, copper, and cadmium (which a toxin), have been found to be slightly higher in wild-caught salmon.

 However, even though higher, the levels of contaminants in farm-raised salmon are still considered to be well below the dangerous threshold.